winitzki/scall/tutorial/programming_dhall.md

 Dhall variables are immutable constant values with names, introduced via the "`let`" syntax.
 Following tradition, we will call them "variables", even though they stand for constants that cannot vary.

-For example, `let x = 1 in ...` defines the variable `x` that can be used in the code that follows.
+For example, `let x = 1 in ...` defines the variable `x`.
+The variable  `x` can be used in the code that follows after the `let` declaration.

-Names of variables are arbitrary identifiers, like in most programming languages.
+Names of variables are identifiers, like in most programming languages.

-Identifiers in Dhall may contain dash and slash characters.
+Identifiers may not be the same as Dhall keywords (`if`, `let`, etc.) but may contain dash and slash characters.
 Examples of valid identifiers are `List/map` and `start-here`.

 The slash character is often used in Dhall's standard library, providing suggestive function names such as `List/map`, `Optional/map`, etc.
 However, Dhall does not treat those names specially.
-It is not required that functions working with `List` should have names such as `List/map` or `List/length`.
+It is neither required nor checked that functions working with `List` should have names such as `List/map` or `List/length`.

 Identifiers with dashes can be used, for example, as record field names, as it is sometimes needed in configuration files: